andyvanosdale/me/resume/resume.md

 ## Summary

-Solution architect and software engineer with over 15 years of experience with web apps and backends, consumer mobile apps, and event-driven supply chain systems, all in full-time and independent contractor positions.
+Solution architect, team lead, software engineer, and consulting business owner with over 15 years of professional experience with web apps and backends, consumer mobile apps, and event-driven supply chain systems, all in full-time and independent contractor positions.

 ## Professional Experience

 ### Software Engineer

-November 2019 - Present * Nordstrom * Seattle, WA
+November 2019 - Present / Nordstrom / Seattle, WA

-* Architected 14 micro service system to event-drive translation of messages to third-party warehouse system
+* Architected event-driven system to translate events between third-party warehouse system
+* System comprised of over 22 micro services and background jobs with 5 separate environments (testing and production)
+* System running on Kubernetes and continuously deployed via GitLab runners and Terraform
-* Team lead of 6 junior and senior engineers and separate contracting agency to develop system
+* Team lead of 6 junior and senior engineers and separate contracting agency to develop system in one year
-* Reviewed third-party functional and interface specifications
+* Reviewed third-party functional and interface specifications for warehouse management and execution systems
+* Chosen as a design advocate to review other teams' projects to ensure consistent standards adherance

 ### Co-Owner/Real Estate Investor